AndreVallestero/hatch-pattern-editor/docs/dashed-lines-examples.md

-# Hash patterns with dashed lines examples
+# Hatch patterns with dashed lines examples
 Hatch patterns can contain dashed-lines by adding dash-lengths to a hatch pattern definition line.

 Each dash-length specifies the length of a segment making up a line.
 If a length is positive, a pen-down segment is drawn.
 If a length is negative, the segment is pen-up and it is not drawn resulting in the creation of a space, also known as a *gap*.
 The pattern starts at the origin point with the first segment and cycles through the segments in circular fashion.
 A dash length of 0 draws a dot.
 You can specify up to six dash-lengths per definition line.